Aiko/chrono/README.md

     $ npm i --save Aiko/chrono

-And start using chrono:
+And start using Aiko chrono:

-    var chrono = require('chrono-node')
+    var chrono = require('aiko-chrono-node')
     chrono.parseDate('An appointment on Sep 12-13')

 #### Other Options: